VA Benefits That Post-9/11 Caregivers Shouldn’t Miss

 For example, qualifying family caregivers are eligible for:

 - Access to health care insurance (if the caregiver is not already covered under a plan)

 - Comprehensive VA Caregiver training provided by Easter Seals

 - Monthly stipend, based on the veteran’s level of need and required assistance

 - Respite care (not less than 30 days per year)

 - Travel expenses (including lodging and per diem while accompanying veterans undergoing care)

 To receive these benefits, a caregiver must be officially designated by the VA and provide services not already provided by other care providers.
-He or she must be at least 18 years of age and be the Veteran’s spouse, son, daughter, parent, stepfamily member, extended family member, or someone who lives with the veteran full time.
+He or she must be at least 18 years of age and be the Veteran’s child, parent, spouse or someone who lives with the veteran full time.
 Prior to approval, the caregiver will be given training and must be able to demonstrate the ability to assist the veteran with personal care functions required in everyday living.

 After the training, a VA clinician will visit the veteran’s home to ensure that the family caregiver applicant and veteran have everything they need to be safe and successful in the home setting.
 To start this process, a caregiver should visit the VA’s eligibility check page and download an application.
 Within three business days of receipt of the initial application, the Caregiver Support Coordinator at the Veteran’s preferred VA Medical Center will contact the veteran and family caregiver applicant(s) to start the formal process.

-In addition, the VA maintains a robust website with caregiver resources, as well as a website and phone line with confidential support for veterans in crisis.
-Through these tools, the VA hopes to improve quality of life, reduce stress, and help honor of wounded veterans and their families with the respect and support they deserve after sacrificing so much for their country.
+In addition, the VA maintains a robust website with caregiver resources, as well as a phone line and website with confidential support for veterans in crisis.
+Through these tools, the VA hopes to help honor wounded veterans and their families with the respect and support they deserve after sacrificing so much for their country.